Fandango

 Antonio Soler (1729-83) was a monk of Monasterio de San Lorenzo de El Escorial and also the choir master.
 He composed much church music, mainly for choir, and for the Royal Court.

-Fandango is available as as CD.
-It can be purchased online through Buywell Music or the Australian Music Centre which both offer secure online ordering.
+Fandango is available as a CD.
+It can be purchased online through Buywell Music or the Australian Music Centre which both offer online ordering.

 Product details